VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 * A firewall is a **choke point** of control and monitoring.

 It interconnects networks with differing trust levels where only authorised traffic is allowed.

+**Techniques that firewalls use to control access and enforce the site's security policy**:
+* **Service Control**: Determines the types of internet services that can be accessed, inbound or outbound.
+* **Direction control**: Determines the direction in which particular service requests may be initiated and allowed to flow through the firewall.
+* **User Control**: Controls access to a service according to which user is attempting to access it.
+* **Behaviour Control**: Controls how particular services are used.

+### Limitations

+Cannot protect against:
+ * Attacks that bypass the firewall (side doors)
+ * Malware imported via laptop, PDA etc.
+ * Access via WLAN if improperly secured. (insecure wireless)
+ * Internal threats.

+### Firewall Types

+* Positive filter: Allow packets that meet a specific criteria.
+* Negative filter: Reject packets that meet a specific criteria.

+### Packet-Filter Firewall

+The packet-filter firewall is the simplest, fastest firewall.
+It is the foundation of any firewall system.
+It examines each IP packet (without context) and permits/denies according to pre-defined rules.

+*A* ***Packet-filter firewall*** *applies a set of rules to each incoming and outgoing IP packet and forwards of discards the packet.*

+**Note:** Rules are applied top to bottom.

+A packet filter firewall's default can be set to:
+ * Discard: More conservative.
+Only specific ports are allowed.
+More likely used in governments.
+ * Forward: Increases ease of use.
+More used in open organisations e.g. universities.

+**Disadvantages**:
+ * No examination of upper-layer data, therefore no prevention of attacks that employ application specific vulnerabilities.
+ * Limited log information as there is little information available.
+ * Vulnerable to spoofing addresses.
+ * Due to a small amount of variables used in decisions, they are more susceptible to security breaches due to improper configuration.

+#### Attacks and Countermeasures

+**IP address spoofing**: An attacker could transmit packets from the outside with the source set as an internal address.
+This can be countered by denying inbound packets that have an internal IP address.

+**Source routing attacks**: An attacker could change the route a packet takes in the hope that it bypasses security measures.
+This can be countered by denying *source routed packets*).

+**Tiny fragment attacks**: Typically a packet filter makes filtering decisions on the first fragment of a packet.
+An attacker can take advantage of this by splitting packet headers across different fragments.
+This can be countered by either discarding fragmented packet headers or reassembling them before checking.

+### Stateful Packet-Filter (packet inspection) Firewall

+A stateful packet inspection firewall tightens rules for TCP by creating a directory of outbound TCP connections.
+There will be an entry for each currently established connection.

+The packet filter will now only allow incoming traffic to high-numbered ports for those packets that match one of the entries in the directory.
+It reviews the same information as a normal packet-filter firewall but also records information about TCP connections. e.g. sequence numbers.

+### Application Level Gateway (Application Proxy)

+These act as a relay of application-level traffic which has full access to protocols. e.g. in a User contacts gateway using a TCP/IP application (telnet):
+ 1. Gateway asks user for name of remote host to be accessed.
+ 2. User responds and provides a valid user ID and authentication information.
+ 3. Gateway contacts application on remote host and relays TCP segments containing application data.

+If the gateway does not implement proxy code for the specific service, then the service is not supported.
+It can also be configured to support only specific features of an application.

 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({